josherrickson/pbph/README.md

 #> [1] "finite"
 ```

+The negative coefficient (-.799) on `pred` shows evidence that students with lower predicted test score in the absense of treatment are showing a
+larger treatment effect than those with higher predicted test scores.

 ## Development

 Included are both a Makefile and an RStudio project file.
 Either can be used.